MaryRichelle/weird-JavaScript/README.md

 * things are not clear or need more explanation
 Please open a [Issue](https://github.com/MaryRichelle/weird-JavaScript/issues)
 or lets open a [Discussion](https://github.com/MaryRichelle/weird-JavaScript/issues)
-I would love to learn something from you

 ### if you find it helpful don't forget to ⭐ the repo and to contribute in it